Seatis/my-teaching-materials/project/hardware/hw-fzs-Todo/README.md

 #### Empty the list
  - When the application is ran by executing `-e` and the struct is empty
  - Then it should show a message like this: `No todos for today! :)`

-### Add new task
- - When the application is ran by executing `-a "Feed the monkey"`
- - Then it should add a new todo task (with the content `Feed the monkey`), if the todos are listed it should show up on the end

 #### Add task error handling
  - When the application is ran by executing `-a`